Residency Regulations, In-State Status Regulations

 - The burden of proof as to eligibility for in-state status rests with the student.
 Eligibility must be established by clear and convincing evidence.

-Residency Rules for Members of the Armed Forces and their Family Members
+Residency Rules for V.A.
+Beneficiaries, Members of the Armed Forces and their Family Members

 In-State Status Classification Documentation